Cyb3rhq/cyb3rhq-dashboard-plugins/plugins/main/docs/mount-application.md

 ## Mount application

-The application mounts a ReactJS application into the HTML element provided by the parameters received on the `mount` method of the Wazuh dashboard application.
+The application mounts a ReactJS application into the HTML element provided by the parameters received on the `mount` method of the Cyb3rhq dashboard application.
 The application could be wrapped in the root level with some contexts as `I18nProvider` and Redux provider to these are accessibles from any component in the tree:

 ```ts
 // plugin.ts